Shop for cookbooks. Order cooking magazines and wine magazines. Find recipes. I share with you a yummy pineapple muffin recipe teddy bear graphic.

 Mix powdered sugar and margarine or butter.
 Stir in lemon peel, lemon juice and food color; beat until frosting is of spreading consistency.

-*Tips: I line cookie sheets with parchment paper so they don't darken and don't bake for quite the amount of time it says. (remove before the edges brown) I substitute with canola oil, also.
-You can experiment with the amount of lemon juice & peel to suit your tastes, after grating I slice the peel with a knife to make smaller pieces and I don't use any food coloring.
-I usually make a double recipe since these are really popular.
+I always line cookie sheets with parchment paper so they don't darken on the bottom and I don't bake for quite the amount of time it says. (remove before the edges brown) I substitute with canola oil, also.
+You can experiment with the amount of lemon juice peel to suit your tastes, after grating I slice the peel with a knife to make smaller pieces.
+I don't use any food coloring but that's your decision.
+I usually make a double recipe as well since these are really popular.

 Nutty-noodly clusters

 I honestly don't know where this recipe came from.
-I just remember my Mom making it.
+Just remember my Mom making it when I was a child.
 Is super, super easy to make.

 Ingredients: